Umesh Reddy: Crimes

 On 28 February 1998, Reddy raped and murdered 37-year-old widow Jayashree Maradi Subbaiah in Peenya.
 The police believe that he repeatedly had sex with the dead body.
 When her 8-year-old son Suresh returned from school, he saw Reddy in his house.
 Reddy told the boy that an evil spirit had entered his mother's body, so he had tied her to the window grill.
 He then fled saying that he was going to get a doctor.
 Reddy then attempted to rape another woman in Peenya.
 When the woman raised the alarm, he tried to escape by jumping from the first floor of the house.
-He sprained his ankle, and was caught by the neighbors, who handed him over to the police.
+He sprained his ankle, and was caught by the neighbours, who handed him over to the police.

 In 1999, Reddy once again escaped from the police custody near Hirekerur.
 Before he could commit any crime, he was arrested by inspector Nyame Gowda, in Chikkaballapur.

 On the night of 3–4 March 2002, Reddy escaped from police custody again, while being transferred from Bellary to Bangalore in a KSRTC bus.
 The District Armed Reserve (DAR) personnel of Bellary, who accompanied him, claimed that he was handcuffed at the time, but Reddy denied this when he was arrested two months later.
 He stated that he bought rum and chicken for the policemen, and earned their trust.
 When the bus stopped at a dhaba near Hiriyur bypass, he requested the policemen to remove his handcuffs on the pretext that he needed to answer the call of nature.
 Once free, he ran into the fields and escaped.

 Over the next two months, Reddy raped three girls in Davangere, Hubli-Dharwad and Pune.
 He also stole three mobile phones and two credit cards.
 He worked as a waiter in a Pune hotel.
 He stole cash and clothes from there, and then fled to Dharwad.

 On 17 May 2002, Reddy arrived in Bangalore from Tumkur, and left his luggage in the cloakroom at the Yeshwanthpur railway station.
 Around 8 am, he visited a salon in Yeshwanthpur area, to get a haircut and a clean shave.
 As he entered the salon, an auto-rickshaw driver Sathyavelu recognized him from a newspaper photograph and an earlier court appearance.
-The driver called his elder brother Rajendran from a telephone booth, and asked him to fetch the police.
+The driver called his elder brother Rajendran from a telephone booth and asked him to fetch the police.
 Meanwhile, he kept a vigil outside the salon.
 When Reddy exited the salon and started walking towards the railway station, Sathyavelu tipped off the police and followed him.
 Inspector Nagaraja Urs intercepted Reddy near Sharief Nagar and arrested him.
-At first Reddy claimed to be somebody else, but admitted that he was the serial killer, after being taken to the police station.
+At first, Reddy claimed to be somebody else but admitted that he was the serial killer, after being taken to the police station.
 The police rewarded the driver with ₹ 20,000.
 Reddy was found wearing a bra and panties.
 His baggage, seized from the cloakroom, contained several women's garments: 18 pairs of panties, 10 bras, 8 churidars, 6 saris, 4 blouses and 2 nighties.